White bluecolumbian

 Primary-flights: bright-blue with white lace on the outside of the outer-vane.

-Secondary-flights: inner-vane bright-blue with white lace that runs around the feather tip; outer-vane white, so that when the wing is closed it is completely white.
+Secondary-flights: inner-vane bright-blue with white lace that runs around the feather tip; outer-vane white, so that when the wing is closed it is complete white.

 Breast, belly, thighs and rear-part: white